deadlyvipers/dojo_rules/introduction.md

 Hi Peter , i am Eswara.
-Senseis should earn their respect
+Senseis have earned their respect